c-cada/sad/README.md

 ---

-A repository of our final output for Systems Analysis and design
+A repository of our final output for Systems Analysis and Design
-The final report is "Systems Analysis and Design.pdf"
+- The final report is "Systems Analysis and Design.pdf"
 ---
 * the diagrams are located in the diagrams folder
 	- vsdx files are created using microsoft visio